seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

 | can_use_automation_rules       | 2.2              | Permission to create and manage automation rules                                                                                                                 | If set to False, the user cannot create or modify automation rules.
 (The menu item "Automation rules" is hidden in the base.)
 Does not apply to org users and group bases. |
 | can_archive_rows               | 2.3              | Permission to manage big data and move rows into the big data storage                                                                                            | If set to False, the user cannot enable/disable big data management in a base, nor can the user move rows into big data storage; if set to False, but big data is enabled in a base, the user can create big data views and access big data view as well as unarchive rows.    |

 The default value for all permissions is True.
-This means, if a permission is not specifically set in a role, the role grants the permission.
+This means that if a permission is not specifically set, the role grants the permission.

 ## Quotas